An Approximate Dynamic Programming Approach to Adversarial Online Learning: Introduction.

 \section{Introduction.}

 In several decision-making scenarios in uncertain and potentially adversarial environments, a decision-maker cares about multiple objectives at the same time.
-For example, in certain defense operations, an agent might be interested in simultaneously defending multiple targets against an enemy.
-In a repeated game against an unknown opponent, a player wants to perform well relative to \emph{each} strategy in some given class, in hindsight.
-In dynamic asymmetric information games where a player lacks some information that other players have, a natural approach for the player is to choose a strategy that gives appropriate worst-case guarantees simultaneously across the different underlying possibilities.
-One can model many of these scenarios as a vector-valued sequential game between the agent and an adversary.
+For example, in defense operations, an agent might be interested in simultaneously defending multiple targets against an enemy.
+In repeated decision-making in an unknown environment, an agent may want to perform as well in hindsight as every policy in a given class of policies.
+In asymmetric information games where a player lacks some information that other players have, a natural goal for the player is to choose a strategy that gives appropriate worst-case guarantees simultaneously across the different underlying possibilities (e.g., countries lacking knowledge about the arsenal and defense technologies possessed by other countries).
+One can model many such scenarios as a vector-valued sequential game between the agent and an adversary.

-In this paper we focus on two-player repeated games with vector-valued losses, which is one of the simplest classses of such sequential games.
-We give a systematic set-valued dynamic programming approach for characterizing the lower Pareto frontier of the set of upper bounds on expected losses that a player can simultaneously guarantee across the different dimensions.
-For the case of infinitely repeated games with discounted losses, we characterize this Pareto frontier as the fixed point of a set-valued dynamic programming operator.
-This operator also characterizes the strategies that achieve the different points on the frontier, which gives us hitherto unknown insights into the structure of these optimal strategies.
-Finally, we leverage this characterization to propose an approximate dynamic programming based scheme to approximate the optimal frontier and to compute simple approximately optimal strategies.
+In this paper, we analyze a simple class of such sequential games: two-player repeated games with vector-valued losses.
+These are two-player games in which a single-stage, simultaneous-move game with actions that result in vector-valued losses to one player is repeated many times.
+The player that incurs these losses wants to minimize them while the adversary wants to maximize them; however, since the losses are multi-dimensional, the relative importance of the different components matters in the choice of a good strategy for the minimizing player.